-Our Edmonton dental team at Azarko Dental Clinics is pleased to offer Botox injections.
+Our Edmonton dental team at Azarko Dental Group is pleased to offer Botox injections.

 Botox is a widely recognized brand of neuromodulating agents.
 It contains Botulinum Toxin, a purified protein that has both cosmetic and therapeutic applications.